Institutional

 We work together

 Remember that an institution is its team.
-If you are not part of management, do not wait for regulations coming from ‘above’, start collecting observations and information.
+If you are not part of management, do not wait for regulations coming from ‘above’ – start collecting observations and information.
 If you are in charge of an institution, do not provide your team with a climate emergency announcement accompanied by a list of guidelines.
-Let’s work together, support institutional eco-agents, green teams and their initiatives.
+Work together, support those already interested in ecology, green teams and their initiatives.
 If such a team does not exist in your institution, create one (see: GREEN TEAMS).
 Together with members of the green team, collate activities from all departments that aim at responding to climate challenges in different ways.
 Collect the needs that individual employees indicate as important to be included in the work of the institution.
 Organise an all-staff meeting to present the conclusions.
 Showcase activities already undertaken by individuals or entire departments.
 Present examples of good practices from other institutions and organisations.
-Talk about motivations.
+Talk about your motivations and inspirations.

 Good start